Mental Health

 Note: Residents in need is estimated based on adjustments to 2007 California Department of Mental Health figures.

-Sources: San Bernardino County Department of Behavioral Health, Client Services Information System; California Department of Mental Health, Persons in Need Tables.
+Sources: San Bernardino County Department of Behavioral Health, Client Services Information System; California Department of Mental Health, Persons in Need Tables

-Over the past 10 years, mental health care for children ages 0-5 has witnessed the largest increase, growing 160% since 2010/11, followed by seniors ages 65+, growing 56%, and children ages 6-11, growing 29%.
-Overall, 41% of clients served in 2019/20 were children and youth ages birth through 17 years, including 2,767 children ages 0-5 (7% of all clients) and 9,071 adolescents (21% of all clients).
+Over the past 10 years, mental health care for children ages 0-5 has seen the largest increase, growing 97% since 2012/13, followed by children ages 12-17, growing 6%.
+All other age groups saw a decline in mental health services during the same period.
+Overall, 42% of clients served in 2021/22 were children and youth ages 0-17 years, including 2,743 children ages 0-5 (7% of all clients) and 8,892 children ages 12-17 (22% of all clients).

 NUMBER OF YOUNG CHILDREN RECEIVING MENTAL HEALTH SERVICES NEARLY DOUBLED IN 10 YEARS